Better weeks for law firm owners, sole practitioners & partners

 1. Intention Days

 Intention Days help you focus each day.
 It also means you use moments to tackle those tasks, or use one of your time blocks, to focus on batched tasks for that area.
 I used to have ‘Wealth Wednesday’ where I focused on all financial aspects of my life and business.
 This can include billing, chasing clients, checking whether my suppliers are still good value, and keeping an eye on bank balances.
 Whilst I had ‘Filing Friday’ to deal with all admin matters, you can just as easily have ‘Finance Friday’.
 Likewise, ‘Money Mondays’, or if you want to get your blogs and social media posts ready, ‘Media Mondays’.
 ‘Connection Thursdays’ is also great for keeping in touch with people before another month passes.
 See what works for you.
 Change them around until it feels right.

 Far too much time is spent in unproductive meetings.

-If a meeting is necessary ensure everyone is clear before the meeting what the aim of the meeting is, what decision is needed and why.
+If a meeting is necessary ensure everyone is clear before the meeting what the aim of the meeting is, what decision is needed, and why.
 Shorter meetings are more productive.
 If you say a meeting will be only half an hour, make sure it only lasts that long.
-If you have people at meetings who constantly interrupt (either to show their knowledge about everything, are easily distracted, or to pull everything apart unhelpfully) you need to have a conversation with them outside of the meetings to explore this.
+If you have people at meetings who constantly interrupt (either to show their knowledge about everything, are easily distracted, or to pull everything apart unhelpfully) you may need to have a conversation with them outside of the meetings to explore this.
 Finally, meetings at 10:30 or 14:00 are more likely to have stragglers than 11:18 meetings.